canalplus/rx-player/doc/architecture/source-buffers/segment_inventory.md

 The SegmentInventory is a class which registers some information about every segments currently present in a SourceBuffer.
-The RxPlayer creates one of them for each SourceBuffer created.
+One of them is created for every new `QueuedSourceBuffer`.

 This helps buffers to avoid re-downloading segments unnecessarily and know when old one have been garbage collected.